ShenQingchuan/vue-vine-ppt/pages/page-2.md

 [click]

 First, is it necessary to use a single file to contain a component?

-Users who complain about this are probably annoyed by always need to create a new file, which is an easy operation but breaks our heart-flow.
+Users who complain about this are probably annoyed by always need to create a new file, which is not a difficult operation but breaks our heart-flow.

 Many developers may start from writing a long component and then splitting, which can be very annoying when using SFC.

 [click]